 Just one quick note on boys – make sure to get them to use the potty sitting down before teaching them to use it standing up for wees.
 This will make the learning process much easier for them.

-6. Pick helpful times
+6. Pick helpful times that are likely to coincide with their routine

 You can help your child a lot by keeping an eye on when they are likely to want to poo.
 If you notice they typically do a poo at the same time each day then try and encourage them to sit on their potty at that time.
 If they are fidgety or struggle to sit for any length of time, you can always try to distract them with toys to keep them on their potty until they are finished.